orpina/rabbitmq-challenge/README.md

               "longitude": 78.45061
             }
 # TESTING WORKFLOW
+Check exposed methods for each API in the above sections.
-Once all containers are up and running
+Once all containers are up and running.

 - Send a location update using the POST method in **RabbitMQChallenge.Tracking.API**.
 You can use the Swagger Access of the API and the payload example or the GPS SIMULATOR.
 - After succesfully completing the previous step you can access the subscriber API's to validate if the message was received.
   	- **RabbitMQChallenge.Analytics.API**.
 Access to the exposed GET method, you can access the GET endpoint URL or through the Swagger Access.
 You will need to replace the *device_id* for the value used in the POST (*A104-B1500023-0001* if you used the payload example)